hashimh4/hashimh4/README.md

 <h3 align="center">Passionate Python programmer from the UK, focussed on impactful innovative solutions.</h3>

-- 🔍 I am currently open to new opportunities and **looking for work in the field of data analytics, data science and machine learning**.
-If you are looking for someone with my skills and experience, feel free to contact me.
+- 🔍 I am open to new opportunities and **looking for work in the field of data analytics, data science and machine learning**.
+If you are searching for someone with my skills and experience, feel free to contact me.
 - 💡 My interests include **data analytics, computer vision and research**.
 Using machine learning and deep learning.
 - 🧠 I have specific knowledge and experience in **music computation and automatic music transcription**.
 - 💬 Feel free to ask me about automatic music transcription.